dedSyn4ps3/Enviroplus-QL/README.md

 ## 🌟 Contributing

-It doesn't matter if you're a brand new programmer, or seasoned veteran, we're always looking for folks willing to contribute in any way they can!
+It doesn't matter if you're a brand new programmer or seasoned veteran, we're always looking for folks willing to contribute in any way they can!

 Since I'm the only maintainer of this project, it can be very easy sometimes for my full-time job to keep me away from projects every so often.
 It's with the help of you all in the community to point out possible bugs, as well as recommending possible features and updates.

 If there's something you think could be refactored, improved, or simply have an idea for something new...reach out!